Meet the West Sound Treatment Center Supporting Staff

 Admission Coordinator/ New Start Supervisor

 My name is Michael Allan.
 After a lifetime of addiction, I went to treatment for the last time in 2009.
-I went to college and earned my AA in Chemical Dependency Counseling.
+I went to college and earned my degree in Chemical Dependency Counseling.
 I have always wanted to give back and help people escape the chains of addiction.
-I started working at WSTC in 2016.
-I volunteered for 1.5 years at which time I was offered a paid position.
+I started working at WSTC in 2016, volunteering for a year-and-a-half, at which time I was offered a paid position.
 I worked with WSTC until 10/2018.
 I came back in 9/2020 and have been working here ever since to help people get their lives back.

 My name is Kelley Lovelace.
 I am a Substance Use Disorder Professional.
 I enjoy working with individuals suffering from addiction, poor coping skills, co-dependency and low self-esteem.
 I utilize an interactive hands-on approach in which clients begin to explore healthy coping skills to manage stressors, triggers and cravings.
 I also work with incarcerated adults.
 I help them improve relationships by teaching them how to establish healthy boundaries and empower independence.
 I once had a second chance at life and believe in giving others the same opportunity.

 My name is Carlos Lopez.
 I am a Substance Use Disorder Professional Trainee.
 I have lived in Washington state since I was 11 years old.
-After graduating High school, I became involved with counseling while attending Olympic College and finding sobriety.
+After graduating from high school, I became involved with counseling while attending Olympic College and finding sobriety.
 I continued my education from Western Washington University.
-In 2019 I graduated with a Bachelors’ in Human Services.
+In 2019, I graduated with a bachelor’s degree in Human Services.
 I have been a part of this community for over 20 years and value healthy, safe communities.
 I continue to aid my community as a counselor and find this field very rewarding.
 In my spare time I enjoy outdoor activities, art, listening to music, and spending time with friends and family.

 My name is Joaquin Antoine.
 I am an Okanogan First Nations husband and father of eight.
-After my addictions and bad choices led to gangs and incarnation, I was granted and blessed with the chance for a new life.
-I graduated from Northwest Indian college with my AAS, Bates technical college with an AAT, Tacoma Community College with a Chemical Dependency Professional Certification, and The Evergreen State College Native Pathways Program with a Bachelors.
+After my addictions and bad choices led to gangs and incarceration, I was blessed with the chance for a new life.
+I graduated from Northwest Indian College with my AAS, Bates Technical College with an AAT, Tacoma Community College with a Chemical Dependency Professional Certification, and The Evergreen State College Native Pathways Program with a bachelor’s degree.
 My passion and reason for helping is to help people heal and raise healthy and happy families.
-In my free time I work on my family farm and raise turkeys, geese, ducks, and chickens.
+In my free time, I work on my family farm and raise turkeys, geese, ducks, and chickens.

 My name is Kelsey Mann.
 I was born and raised in Kitsap and love being part of this community.
 I am so proud to be included in the West Sound Treatment team supporting the organization as well as the people and purpose it serves.
 I thoroughly enjoy learning new things, which has been a highlight in my position here as every day brings something different.